cambridge-healthcare/grape-cors/README.md

 domain.

 Right now this module only supports a single host (or the '*' wildcard) and GET requests only.
-PUT/POST support has yet to be added
+PUT/POST support works for Safari and Chrome.
+The list of allowed headers is hardcoded to be `origin, content-type, accept` at the moment

 ## Installation